ThriceGood/HaikuBlog/README.md

 Run `docker-compose up` to build the images and start the containers.

-Once the containers are running, in a new terminal window run:
+Once the containers are running open a new terminal window and:

+For some reason the yarn install step of the build is not persisting the node_modules so:

+Run `bin/yarn_install.sh` to install the node modules.

-`bin/init_db.sh` to initialize the database.
+To initialize the database run: `bin/init_db.sh`

 ## Convenience scripts